Slaymish/ArticulateAI/README.md

 cp env.template .env
 ```

-Install the required dependencies by running the following command:
+Next, install the necessary dependencies:

 ```
 pip install -r requirements.txt
 ```

-Execute the script using:
+Finally, kickstart the AI:

 ```
 python3 run.py
 ```

-By following these instructions, you'll have the Speech Assistant up and running, ready to transcribe your speech and provide insightful responses.
+This sets up your personal Speech Assistant, ready to transcribe and respond in insightful ways.

-Note: Make sure to obtain appropriate API keys and credentials for the Openai API and Elevenlabs' text-to-speech service before running the program.
+Note: Don't forget to secure the requisite API keys and credentials for the OpenAI API and Elevenlabs' text-to-speech service before getting the program up and running.
 Place these in your .env file

 ***